 Jackson Pollock: his life

 Jackson Pollock was born in Wyoming in 1912 to a presbyterian family.
 He spent his early years in Arizona and California.
-Indeed, Pollock began studying art in California.
+Indeed, Pollack began studying art in California.
 However, he had a rebellious nature and was expelled from two different schools when he was very young.

 In 1930, he moved with his brother to New York where they both attended the Art Students League.
 His teacher was Thomas Hart Beaton, who inspired a rhythmic use of painting in Pollock.
 Pollock went through different creative periods.
 However, he achieved worldwide fame with his dripping technique.

 This extraordinary genius was already struggling with alcohol abuse.
 It seems he was suffering from some kind of major psychological disorder and was using alcohol to treat its symptoms.

 In an attempt to fight his alcoholism, Pollock underwent Jungian psychotherapy with several prestigious doctors.
 One of them, Dr. Henderson, encouraged him to express himself through his art.

 In October 1945, Pollock married Lee Krasner, an American painter he lived with on the south coast of Long Island, New York.
 Pollock turned the barn of the family home into a studio.
 There, he perfected his dripping technique.

 On August 11, 1956, Jackson Pollock died prematurely in a car accident due to driving while under the influence of alcohol.

 It was only quite recently that Pollock was diagnosed as having suffered from bipolar disorder.
 The diagnosis was made in the light of Henderson’s report.
 The doctor described periods of violent agitation, alternating with paralysis or withdrawal.
 Another doctor diagnosed Pollock as a manic depressive.

 Pollock’s wife helped with the diagnosis of bipolar disorder She provided information on her husband’s changing moods.